Skip to main content

 Inconsistent findings

-Beyond duration, and timing are also critical factors.
+Beyond duration, sleep quality and timing are also critical factors.
 Men with late bedtimes have been found to have poorer semen quality, and those who report poor sleep quality, regardless of duration, also show negative impacts on fertility.
 This highlights the importance of a holistic approach to sleep optimization, focusing on consistency, duration, and the quality of rest.

 The disruption of circadian rhythms through inconsistent sleep schedules can lead to a state of hormonal dysregulation that directly impairs testicular function.